ITU-BDSA2024-GROUP30/Chirp/docs/Cat.md

 Issues on both project boards follow the same *User Story* setup for titleing and content description.
 All issues made from official task descriptions were additionally named after which session and task number they already had.
 For example, the task 1.b) "Add Pagination of Cheeps" from session 5, would be written as first the session number, then the task number and letter, and optionally a third number depending on how many issues will be made from the one task.
 So the issue title would start with **(5.1.b.1)** and then followed by a short user story title.

-Below is the guideline we used for writing titles: (exluding the numbering system)
+Below is the guideline we used for writing titles: (excluding the numbering system)

     As a <ROLE>, I want <GOAL> [so that <BENEFIT>]